-Number of weeks before arrival Activity Date Activity Notes 8 weeks 17 July 2019 Gather together all documentation for the visa application Gather together all documentation for the visa.
+Number of weeks before arrival Activity Date Activity Notes 8 weeks 19 July 2023 Gather together all documentation for the visa application Gather together all documentation for the visa.
 Read the UKVI visa guidance carefully to ensure you have all the required documentation.
-8 weeks 17 July 2019 Prepare for your credibility interview.
-You might be given a credibility interview as you submit your visa application in person, or at a later stage, so be prepared in advance 7 weeks 24 July 2019 IF APPLYING IN PERSON Book a visa appointment at the relevant UK visa office and attend at the given date and time.
-Once you have received the Notification of CAS book a visa appointment as soon as possible IF you are applying in person 7 weeks 24 July 2019 IF APPLYING ONLINE Submit visa application Attend the visa centre at a later date to provide biometric data, fingerprints and possibly a credibility interview You should submit your application at the very latest by this date 1-6 weeks Credibility Interview You might be required to attend an interview at the visa centre or you might be interviewed by telephone during this period.
+8 weeks 19 July 2023 Prepare for your credibility interview.
+You might be given a credibility interview as you submit your visa application in person, or at a later stage, so be prepared in advance 7 weeks 26 July 2023 IF APPLYING IN PERSON Book a visa appointment at the relevant UK visa office and attend at the given date and time.
+Once you have received the Notification of CAS book a visa appointment as soon as possible IF you are applying in person 7 weeks 26 July 2023 IF APPLYING ONLINE Submit visa application Attend the visa centre at a later date to provide biometric data, fingerprints and possibly a credibility intervie You should submit your application at the very latest by this date 1-6 weeks Credibility Interview You might be required to attend an interview at the visa centre or you might be interviewed by telephone during this period.
 Please see our guide to Credibility Interviews on our webpage.
-1 week 4 September 2019 Receive your visa Ensure you have received your visa by this date so you may book your flight to the UK.
+1 week 6 September 2023 Receive your visa Ensure you have received your visa by this date so you may book your flight to the UK.
 1 week Make travel arrangements and notify the International Education Centre of your arrival details.
 You will receive instructions by email on how to do this.
-Arrange to fly into Manchester International Airport ARRIVAL 11 September 2019 Airport Meeting service at Manchester International Airport Arrange your travel to the UK and to Manchester Airport.
-Bangor University will meet you at the airport on this day 12 September 2019 International Registration and Orientation at Bangor University Starts on this date Within 10 days of arrival in the UK Collect BRP The BRP will be available at registration, or if late arriving, the Academic Registry.
+Arrange to fly into Manchester International Airport ARRIVAL 13 September 2023 Airport Meeting service at Manchester International Airport Arrange your travel to the UK and to Manchester Airport.
+Bangor University will meet you at the airport on this day 14 September 2023 International Registration and Orientation at Bangor University Starts on this date Registration ID Check BRP Collection Within 10 days of arrival in the UK In order to be able to make an appointment to collect your BRP card you will have to have completed online registration, paid 50% of your fees and had an ID check and then you will be notified on how to book an appointment.
+You cannot pick your card up without completing registration and an ID check first as we require documentation from you before issuing your card.
+If you have any queries please contact the University's Immigration Team on academicengagement@bangor.ac.uk